-We owe a lot to Carl’s work with the psyche.
+We owe a lot to Carl’s work with the psyche in the challenge to change.
 In my experience I find that his statement about critical reason rings true, often in self-analysis as well.
 We diminish our own credibility with behaviors to the contrary.
 For instance, I had a coach some time ago that caught me by surprise with the clarity of his sight.

 He noticed that as soon as something insightful or profound came out of my mouth, I would have this sheepish laugh that discounted the words.
 It was so baaaad.
 I saw the truth in his observation immediately and, with some effort, curtailed the behavior.
 As a result I noticed an increase in self-confidence.